Skip to main content

 • title deeds as proof of ownership of land or of mineral rights

-• registers of births, marriages and deaths are kept as evidence of our identity and are needed for a whole range of purposes from passports to pensions
+• registers of births, marriages and deaths are kept as evidence of identity and are needed for a whole range of purposes from passports to pensions

 For democratic accountability